-What is the typical format for a cancellation or transfer action in court litigation?
+11 What is the typical format for a cancellation or transfer action in court litigation (domains registered in either a ccTLD or a gTLD) and through ADR (ccTLD only)?

 The typical format for a cancellation or transfer action in court litigation is to file an action on the merits based on prior rights.
 Under French law, intellectual property rights may be protected, mainly trademarks or other rights, like rights in a company name, trade name or sign that are known throughout the national territory.
 A cancellation or transfer action can also be based on a violation of the French law governing .fr and overseas territories' domain names.